 - Internet access will not be used for illegal activity, or to access illegal materials.
 Illegal materials include, but are not limited to, obscenity and child pornography as defined in U.S. Code Title 18 and State Penal Code chapters 42 and 43.
 Access by minors to materials deemed "harmful to minors" is prohibited.
 Library administration reserves the right to determine based on community standards, materials considered to be "harmful to minors".

-- Downloading to the A (floppy) drive or a personal flash drive is permitted on Library computers.
+- Downloading to a personal flash drive is permitted on Library computers.

 - Installation or modification of software is prohibited on Library computers.